sharetribe/flex-docs/src/docs/ftw-content/page-builder/index.md

 ## Page Asset Data

-Page Asset Data is a machine-readable format of the data inputted through the Page Editor in Console.
+Page Asset Data is a machine-readable format of the data inputted through Pages in Console.
 It represents the content and structure of the content page and is divided into Sections, Blocks and Fields.

 A single query to the Asset Delivery API will provide you with the Page Asset Data of a single content page, i.e. to render your landing page